IBM/fhe-toolkit-android/GettingStarted.md

-  The Android toolkit is coming soon!
-Stay tuned!
+The IBM Fully Homomorphic Encryption Toolkit for Android is coming soon!
+Check back often!